jstirnaman/demo-influxdb-api-docs/README.md

-# Generate influxdata/openapi contracts
+## Setup API contracts

 This project contains a Git submodule for the *influxdata/openapi* repository.
-The InfluxData API contracts are located at *./openapi/contracts*.
-This project uses the `ref` contracts located at *./openapi/contracts/ref*.
+This project uses the InfluxData API `ref` contracts located at *./openapi/contracts/ref*.
+To make changes to *openapi* files, edit the OpenAPI definitions in *./openapi/src* and then regenerate the contracts.

+### Generate influxdata/openapi contracts

 To regenerate the contracts after changing `src` files, do the following: